Lawn Hill National Park – the stunning hidden gem of Queensland

 Also, we booked the Riversleight Fossils guided tour where we learned about Gondwana and saw limb bones, gizzard stones, and remains of the larger version of the freshwater crocodile.

-From the top of the hill, the view was reaching very far in the outback and we felt very isolated for one moment.
+From the top of the hill, the view was reached very far in the outback and we felt very isolated for one moment.

 Lawn Hill Gorge is a real paradise where we could unwind and relax.
 We would not mind staying longer as it was so beautiful and relaxing.